Goodwy/Discussion/README.md

 FAQ
 ---
+### How do I suggest an improvement, ask a question or report an issue?
+If you want to do anything from above, just create a new issue at the [Issues section](https://github.com/Goodwy/Discussion/issues) .
+Please be constructive and on-topic.
+In case you are reporting an issue either here, or at some specific app's repository, please give as much useful information as possible, ideally with steps to reproduce.
+Being able to reproduce a bug and understand it can really speed up the fixing.

 ### How can I suggest an edit to a file?
 Creating pull requests with some changes is a lot simpler than most people think.
 Most suggestions are related to the translated strings, the steps are as follows: